 If you’ve read other blogs about Uganda, you may already know that this is one of the last places in the world where you can see the critically endangered mountain gorillas.
 But far less well-known is the fact that you can also spend time and hanging out with our closest relatives: chimpanzees.
 These guys might not get as much of the glory as their larger neighbours, but visiting them is just as thrilling an experience, and costs a fraction of the price.

 Several of Uganda’s parks and forests, including Kibale Forest and Queen Elizabeth National Park, have habituated chimpanzee families, which have been gently trained to tolerate the presence of humans.
 A tracking experience can be a half or full day, during which you’ll hike through the forest to find the group, before spending time observing them in the wild.
 If you’re lucky enough to get close to them, as I did, it’s truly breathtaking.
+It’s definitely one of the top things to do in Uganda.

 Read More: Chimpanzee Trekking in Kibale